 With Thor: Ragnorak on the horizon and Avengers: Infinity War packing more A-listers than an Oscars after-party, GR+ has pieced together the ultimate checklist of all the biggest names currently contracted to Marvel – and how long said contracts run for.
 It's a comprehensive guide to the Hollywood branch of – beginning with a name who, shockingly, might be soon to vanish from this ever-expanding galaxy…

 Robert Downey Jr.

 Robert Downey Jr.'s contract has racked up so much ink that it's gone from being just a legal document to the stuff of legend.
-Most of that's because he was originally set to bow out of the MCU after five movies, ending with Avengers: Age of Ultron.
-His contract was then and the two-part .
-Once he's wrapped on that second instalment and a role in , he'll have fulfilled his current obligations.
-We’re hearing chatter that Iron Man 4 could very well happen, but even though Downey's said he's game, there’s been some debate as to whether the Tony Stark role might be recast.
-Say it ain't so, RDJ!
+He was originally set to bow out of the MCU after five movies, ending with Avengers: Age of Ultron.
+His contract was then , , and Avengers 4 – which was originally conceived as Infinity War part two.
+Once he's wrapped on those and a role in , he'll have fulfilled his current obligations.
+And while last year he dropped hints about Iron Man 4, co-star Chris Evans recently told USA Today that "Downey is close[r] to reaching that point where he may walk away.
+And I don’t know how you replace Downey as Tony Stark."
+Heartbreaker.

 Samuel L. Jackson